 It was Phyllis Diller who described it best when she said, “Cleaning your house while your kids are still growing up is like shoveling the walk before it stops snowing.”

 Cleaning with kids around is futility at its best.

 You can try your best to keep a clean house, but if you have kids, you’ll most likely have something, somewhere in your home that’s dirty, sticky, or at the very least needs tidying up.

-I used to get easily frustrated because as I cleaned one thing something else was immediately a (usually bigger) mess.
+I used to get easily frustrated because as I cleaned one thing something else was immediately being made an even bigger mess.
 Then I realized it was the laws of the universe, forces well beyond my control, that were working against me.

 Here are some of the most common Murphy’s Laws of Cleaning (when you have kids around):

 1. Freshly changed bed sheets will be peed on that night.

 2. Just mopped the floor?
 Milk, juice or sticky substances will be spilled on it within the hour.

 3. Like a moth to a flame, a newly Windexed window attracts grubby little fingers.